aniranaway/Embedded-Systems-Projects/STM32F030C8T6 Project/README.md

-#Breakout Board for an MPU6050 using an STM32F030C8T6
+# Breakout Board for an MPU6050 using an STM32F030C8T6

-Schematic: